Primary materials: Aluminum foil, wood putty, acrylic paint.

 On the other hand, it cured and dried really fast, which I greatly appreciated given how many of my projects take a long time to dry.

-When I had a hardened putty ball, I sanded flat plains onto it, then painted it black, lightly brushed it with silver, and covered the whole thing with “interference” paint.
-This is a sort of paint that changes color and opacity depending on the angle of view and color of the substrate.
-For the paint I bought, the main hue is lilac.
+When I had a hardened putty ball, I sanded flat plains onto it, then painted it black.
+After that, I lightly brushed it with silver, and covered the whole thing with lilac pearl interference paint.
+This paint changes color and opacity depending on the angle of view and color of the substrate.

 I sprayed it with two layers of glossy clear-coat and then rubbed it with specialty English wax.
 I did this both to give it some extra shine, and to lessen the chance that its paint will stick to whatever surface it’s resting on and get pulled off.

 This turned out to be a really quick project.
-The materials dried fast; it’s small (about 1.5 inches across); and perhaps most importantly, there was no mission creep or major do-overs.
-So that’s an interesting change of pace!
+The materials dried fast; it’s small (about 1.5 inches across); and perhaps most importantly, there was no mission creep or do-overs.
 It was fun to make.